HAYSTACK MOUNTAIN SCHOOL OF CRAFTS

 of all skill levels, led by prominent faculty artists.
 Haystack also offers a residency program,

 conferences, a visiting artist series, spring and fall workshops specifically for Maine residents,

 and workshop series and mentorship programs for Maine high school students.

 TOUR HAYSTACK | WEDNESDAYS at 1PM

 Tour Haystack’s historic, award-winning campus, designed by Edward Larrabee Barnes and built in 1961.
 Haystack’s studios include in wood, fibers, graphics, glass, metals, blacksmithing, and clay.
 The campus is a series of shingled buildings cascading down the hillside overlooking Jericho Bay and the Deer Isle Thoroughfare.
 Suggested $5 donation to support Haystack’s scholarships and studio improvements.
 SIGN UP HERE or just show up!

 July 26–September 6

-Hand-Crafted on Deer Isle: Work by Five Furniture Makers, will be in view from July 26 to September 6, 2015 at the school’s Center for Community Programs.
+Handcrafted on Deer Isle: Work by Five Furniture Makers, will be on view from July 26 to September 6, 2015 at the school’s Center for Community Programs.
 The exhibition highlights five of the island’s skilled and creative makers in wood—Bruce Bulger, Eben Foss, Julie Morringello, Bill Turner, and Geoff Warner.
 All long-time Deer Isle residents, several of the artists were born and raised here, and others settled in Deer Isle to join a creative community of boat-builders, blacksmiths, carpenters, and other working artists.

 Underwriting support for Handcrafted on Deer Isle: Work by Five Furniture Makers provided by Betsy Rowland.